 onboard the ISS and conduct the assembly operations.

 During the mission he had two space walks of the total

 duration of 13 hours 16 min.

 The mission duration was 12 days 21 hr 42 min 41 s.

-He is currently in training for a space mission as a commander
+He passed training for a space flight as commander in the

-By the data of Lyndon B. Johnson Space Center, NASA, USA
+Based on the data presented by Lyndon B. Johnson Space Center, NASA, USA